Getting started

 Architecture

-The system uses one or more "limiters" to set the operating envelope of the site.
-All limiters are restrictive, that is a combination of multiple limiters will evaluate all limiters and enforce the most prohibitive value of each control type at any one time.
-Learn more about configuring limiters.
+The system uses one or more "setpoints" to set the operating envelope of the site.
+All setpoints are restrictive, that is a combination of multiple setpoints will evaluate all setpoints and enforce the most prohibitive value of each control type at any one time.
+Learn more about configuring setpoints.

 Inverters